 The biomass resource potential and related costs in the EU-27 and the Ukraine have been determined in cooperation with the REFUEL project.
-Results indicate that the total available land for bioenergy crop production - following a 'food first' paradigm - could amount to 900,000 km by 2030.
-First generation feedstock supply is available at production costs of 5-15 $\in$ GJ-1 compared to 1.5-4.5 $\in$ GJ-1 for second generation feedstocks.
+Results indicate that the total available land for bioenergy crop production - following a 'food first' paradigm - could amount to 900,000 km2 by 2030.
+First generation feedstock supply is available at production costs of $5-15 \in GJ^{-1}$ compared to $1.5-4.5 \in GJ^{-1}$ for second generation feedstocks.

 Looking at the developments in European agriculture, it was studied how fast and to what maximum yield improvements can be realized in Europe in the coming decades and what the opportunities and relations are to biomass production.
-It is concluded that the potential to freeup agricultural lands for the production of bioenergy crops in Europe is considerable.
+It is concluded that the potential to free-up agricultural lands for the production of bioenergy crops in Europe is considerable.
 Agricultural policy and technological development are key to open up the potential.